ruby-rdf/rdf-bert/README.md

 Protocol Operations
 -------------------

+_Note: this section has not yet been updated for RDF::BERT 0.2.x._

 The following functions are all specified in the BERT-RPC `rdf` module and are thus shown accordingly prefixed.
 Function signatures are depicted in [S-expression][] syntax where e.g. `(foo:bar 1 (2) "3")` is equivalent to